hydephp/hydephp.com/_pages/brand.md

 ## Logo files

 These are the files for the HydePHP Hat Logo.
-There are two variants, a standard version that is fit to the icon, and a masked version that has padding designed for rounded cropping.

-### Standard version

-### Masked version